Transition Wrestling exists in large part to cover collegiate women’s wrestling news.

 In 2020, upwards of 80 collegiate programs will offer women scholarships.
 Plus, nearly 30 states have sanctioned girls wrestling, added a girls division or backed a state tournament at the interscholastic level.
-Demographics from the 2019 women’s collegiate national tournaments suggest that states with sanctioned girls wrestling provide more women an opportunity to leverage higher education as a means to achieve relative social and economic success than states without sanctioned wrestling.
+Statistics from the 2019 women’s collegiate national tournaments suggests that states with sanctioned girls wrestling provide more women an opportunity to leverage higher education as a means to achieve relative social and economic success than states without sanctioned wrestling.

 - Media coverage at the collegiate level exposes girl wrestlers (and soon-to-be girl wrestlers) to the superstar role models they can look up to in college.
-We’ll provide female wrestlers stories of women they can identify with.
+We’ll aim to provide female wrestlers stories of women they can identify with.

 The wrestling community is filled with stories of the sport bringing otherwise unimaginable experiences and opportunities to a widely diverse population.
 Life is much larger than sport, but sport can be the vehicle that leads us to opportunities.

-Transitional Excellence.
-Wrestling is a sport built on transitions.
+Transitional Excellence: Wrestling is a sport built on transitions.
 Every action creates opportunity for reaction, and every reaction creates opportunity for subsequent action.
 To build transitional excellence on the mats, coaches and athletes must think openly about how the body flows in conjunction with the opponent.
 Some actions are immediate, others require instantaneous critical thinking and maneuvers new to the body in a match situation.
 On the mat transitional excellence requires the athlete to think under conditions of extreme pressure and exhaustion.

 Transitional excellence off the mats is an individuals ability to think critically and rationally, to become experts in specific fields with an aptitude for change, to navigate through positive/negative challenges and ambiguity free from paralysis, to assert knowledge confidently, to remain humble and take care of the self first in order to do better for the self and others.